pelicanmapping/rocky/README.md

     transform.dirty();
 }
 ```
-As you can see, the ECS works by creating an `entity` and then attaching *components* to that entity.And you are not limited to Rocky's built-in components; you can create and attach your own types as well.
+As you can see, the ECS works by creating an `entity` and then attaching *components* to that entity.
+You are not limited to Rocky's built-in components; you can create and attach your own types as well.

 ## The Entity Registry
 Let's briefly talk about the *Entity Registry*.
 In the ECS, the *registry* is a container that holds all your entities and components.
 Rocky wraps the EnTT `entt::registry` in a locking mechanism that makes it safer to access your registry from more than one thread.
 You just need to follow this usage pattern: